 Once the implant has anchored to your jaw bone, our West Chester dentist custom fabricates a dental prosthesis that looks and feels completely natural.
 With your new dental implant, you can expect to recover your eating and bite functions—you can eat your favorite foods without any issue!

-Your appearance will be enhanced, and many of our patients can’t stop smiling with their new dental implants.
+Your appearance will be enhanced, and you may find it difficult to stop smiling with your new dental implants!

 Some patients may express discomfort or mild pain following the procedure, once the anesthesia wears off.
 We recommend over-the-counter pain relievers to combat the discomfort; if the pain is too severe, we can prescribe a pain reliever.